instill-ai/console/README.md

 ### About configuration

 - babel.config.js: For the storybook to work correctly.
-(We use experimental.forceSwcTransforms in next.config.js to force Nextjs use SWC)
+(We use experimental.forceSwcTransforms in next.config.js to force Nextjs to use SWC)

 ## About the UI components